projectcalico/calico/felix/docs/config-params.md

 ### `NftablesMarkMask` (config file) / `nftablesMarkMask` (YAML)

-MarkMask is the mask that Felix selects its nftables Mark bits from.
+The mask that Felix selects its nftables Mark bits from.
 Should be a 32 bit hexadecimal number with at least 8 bits set, none of which clash with any other mark bits in use on the system.

 | Detail |   |
 | --- | --- |